MicrosoftDocs/entra-docs/docs/external-id/customers/includes/configure-user-flow/add-app-user-flow.md

 ms.author: kengaderdus
 ms.manager: mwongerapk
 ---
-For the customer users to see the sign-up or sign-in experience when they user your app, you need to associate your app with a user flow.
+For the customer users to see the sign-up or sign-in experience when they use your app, you need to associate your app with a user flow.
 Although many applications can be associated with your user flow, a single application can only be associated with one user flow.

 1. On the sidebar menu, select **Identity**.